adam-sse/geneseer/README.md

 * `IO_EXCEPTION`: An IOException occurred during the execution.
 * `OUT_OF_MEMORY`: The JVM threw an OutOfMemoryError.
 No further values are present.

 Geneseer outputs logging information to stderr.
 This contains much more detailed information on the execution.
-For example, it contains the best found variant and it's modifications compared to the original code.
-It may also hint at problems in the setup (e.g. when classpath elements are specified that do not exist) and contains detailed timing measurements of different areas in the execution.
+It may also hint at problems in the setup (e.g. when classpath elements are specified that do not exist).

 ## Compiling